stazhirovka/stazhirovka.github.io/software-engineer-job-internship-stockholm-goteborg-malmo.markdown

 ---
 layout: jobs
-title: Software Engineer job for students in Stockholm, Göteborg, Malmö and other Swedish cities.
+title: Software Engineer internship for students in Stockholm, Göteborg, Malmö and other Swedish cities.
 ---

 ## Arbetspraktik: learn to code for real and get paid!